 Components of 24 Month Supply and Demand Forecast

-Total Expected Internal Supply: indicates the expected availability of intra-Alberta generation after taking into account scheduled outages and derates, less a factor for anticipated generating unit derates (300 MW), plus assumed wind output (145 MW).
+Total Expected Internal Supply: indicates the expected availability of intra-Alberta generation after taking into account scheduled outages and derates, less a factor for anticipated generating unit derates, plus assumed wind output, plus assumed solar output.

-Import Capacity from BC and SK: indicates the expected maximum import available transfer capability (ATC) of both the British Columbia and Saskatchewan interties, taking into account limitations caused by outages on the Alberta grid and system conditions in BC and Saskatchewan.
-Refer to OPP 304 (Tables 1, 2 and 3) and ISO Rules, Part 300 for details of the BC intertie limits.
-Refer to Long Term Critical Outages and Approved Outages for all tentatively scheduled BC Hydro and Sask Power outages.
+Import Capacity from BC, SK and MATL: indicates the expected maximum import available transfer capability (ATC) of the British Columbia, Saskatchewan and Montana interties, taking into account limitations caused by outages on the Alberta grid and system conditions in BC, Saskatchewan and Montana in which AB's Transmission Reliability Margin (TRM) is increased.
+Refer to ISO Rules, Part 200, Section 203.6 and Part 300, Section 303.1 for details of the intertie limits.
+Limitations to ATC caused by system conditions in BC, Saskatchewan and Montana are excluded.

-AIL Load + Operating Reserves: indicates the peak forecast load (AIL) for each day (the peak hour), less load outages (refer to ISO Rule 10), less price responsive load (200 MW), less Demand Opportunity Service (20 MW), plus assumed Operating Reserve for that hour (400 MW).
+AIL Load + Operating Reserves: indicates the peak forecast load (AIL) for each day (the peak hour), less load outages (refer to ISO Rule 306.3), less price responsive load (200 MW), less Demand Opportunity Service (20 MW), plus assumed Operating Reserve as per ARS BAL-002-WECC-AB-2.

-Surplus: equals Total Expected Internal Supply plus Import Capacity from BC and SK less AIL Load + Operating Reserves.
+Surplus: equals Total Expected Internal Supply plus Import Capacity from BC, SK and MATL less AIL Load + Operating Reserves.

 Please contact ops.coordination@aeso.ca with questions or concerns regarding this forecast.